module Slap_D:sig..end

 The diagonal pivoting method is used:

-ipiv : a result of sytrf.
-It is internally computed by sytrf if omitted.
+then the lower triangular part of a is used.ipiv : a result of sytrf.
+It is internally computed by sytrf if

 ?ipiv:('n, Slap_misc.cnt) Slap_common.int32_vec ->